serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Mark checkbox next to *Movie* table.

+### Identifier

+This usually corresponds to the table name but sometimes table names might have underscores or other invalid characters, so you decide what to name your entity in generated code (a valid identifier name).

+Our table name is *Movie* so it is also a valid and fine C# identifier, so let's leave *Movie* as the entity identifier.
+Our entity class will be named *MovieRow*.

+This name is also used in other class names.
+For example our page controller will be named *MovieController*.

+It also determines the page url, in this sample our editing page will be at URL */MovieDB/Movie*.

+#### Please Note!

+Identifier must always be in Pascal case, e.g. something that starts with a CAPITAL letter. `myTable`, `mycoolTable`, `aTable` are invalid module names. `MyCoolTable` is fine.

+> We'll add a validation to Sergen for this soon.

 ### Setting Module Name

 In Serenity terms, a module is a logical group of pages, sharing a common purpose.